ideri/IDERInote/PowerShell_Scripts/PromptForCurrentRoom/README.md

 First open the .ps1 file with an editor of your choice and modify the values in the VARIABLES section to your needs.
 The most important variable value is the *$ENV_VAR_NAME* which defaults to *MyRoomName*.
 This will be the Name of the environment variable you can later on use in the IDERI note Hotkey by specifing it like *%MyRoomName%*.

 ### Add a scheduled task
-This is completely optional as you can, of cause, always execute the script manually of find other ways to execute the script periodically.
+This is completely optional as you can, of cause, always execute the script manually or find other ways to execute the script periodically.
 But for this example we add a scheduled task that will prompt the user on every logon.

 - Open task scheduler from start menu or run *taskschd.msc* directly.
 - Create a new Task. <br>